 The federal Eleventh Circuit Court of Appeals dismissed Jordan’s lawsuit.
 The Court held that the ADA did not protect all employees with disabilities, only “qualified individuals with a disability.”
 That term, the Court observed, means “someone with a disability, who with or without reasonable accommodation, can perform the essential functions of the job.
 Essential functions, in turn, are fundamental job duties of a position that an individual with a disability is actually required to perform.

-“The essential functions of the police-officer position are not in dispute.
-These functions, which are derived from Union City’s written description of the position and from the captain’s testimony, include the ability to exercise sound, independent judgment in emergency or stressful situations and to react quickly and calmly in emergencies.
-The job description further states that officers may be exposed to dangerous and life-threatening situations and that they must be mentally and physically capable of using deadly force, if justified.
+“The essential functions of the police officer position are not in dispute.
+These functions, which are derived from Union City’s written description of the position and from the captain’s testimony, include the ability to exercise sound, independent judgment in an emergency or stressful situation and to react quickly and calmly in emergencies.
+The job description further states that officers may be exposed to dangerous and life-threatening situations and that they must be mentally and physically capable of using deadly force if justified.

 “Viewing the evidence in the light most favorable to Jordan and resolving all factual disputes in his favor, we conclude that the District Court properly granted summary judgment to Union City.
 Jordan’s deposition testimony regarding his condition establishes that Jordan’s condition affected his ability to process and manage stress.
 In addition, Jordan testified that his condition could and did impact his breathing, blood pressure, heart rate, and adrenal fatigue.

 “Jordan explained that his anxiety episodes were also unpredictable.
 He testified that about once a month, he would experience a couple of episodes together and then none for a while.
 The episodes were not necessarily triggered by events, but events could stimulate his anxiety.
 As Jordan related, his anxiety episodes were unpreventable and largely uncontrollable.